ReferralPulse — Stronger Referral Networks

 What you will see

-Clicking a partner row opens that partner's detail page.
-Clicking a referral row opens that referral.
-Either way, your search input clears and the dropdown closes, so you're ready to search again from wherever you land.
+Clicking a row opens that record's detail page.
+The dialog closes and clears, so you're ready to search again from wherever you land.

 On the iOS app